Overview

 Like everywhere in Europe, it is becoming more and more complicated and time-consuming to get asylum.
 Especially when you haven’t any documents and/or you cannot prove the reasons why you left your country, or why you cannot stay in the first European country (Dublin law).

-As Belgium is divided into a French-speaking and a Flemish-speaking part, people must pay attention to which language (French or Flemish) their asylum request is recorded, in order to look for French-speaking or Flemish-speaking legal support (lawyer, association etc.).
+As Belgium is divided into a French-speaking and a Dutch-speaking part, people must pay attention to which language (French or Flemish) their asylum request is recorded, in order to look for French-speaking or Flemish-speaking legal support (lawyer, association etc.).

 Always check if the address of an institution is up to date.